Arvind-t33/models/README.md

 ## To replicate:
 1. Download .ipynb file
 2. Upload to Google Collab
+3. Run the kernels

 ## Logistic Regression